awsdocs/aws-codedeploy-user-guide/doc_source/deployments-create-console.md

 1. Sign in to the AWS Management Console and open the CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
 **Note**
-Sign in with the same account or IAM user information that you used in [Getting started with CodeDeploy](getting-started-codedeploy.md)\.
+Sign in with the same user that you set up in [Getting started with CodeDeploy](getting-started-codedeploy.md)\.

 1. Do one of the following:
    +  If you want to deploy an application, in the navigation pane, expand **Deploy**, and then choose **Applications**\.
 Choose the name of the application you want to deploy\.
 Make sure the **Compute platform** column for your application is **EC2/On\-Premises**\.